lambdageek/JsonToItemsTask/README.md

 ## Building and running the example

-You need .NET 5 (although in principle there's nothing preventing this from working on earlier versions of .NET Core or on .NET Framework 4.7)
+The task works with .NET 5 or .NET Framework 4.7.2.
+(It potentially works with earlier versions of .NET Core, too)

 ```console
 $ dotnet build /v:q /nologo JsonToItemsTaskFactory